toobababar/azure-translation-en-ar/README.md

-# English to Arabic Translator using Azure Text Translation SDK
+# English-to-Arabic Translation Engine (Azure Text trnslation SDK)

-This is a simple Python application that uses the **Azure Text Translation SDK** to translate English text into Arabic.
-It leverages Azure's powerful AI translation capabilities and is ideal for experimenting with cloud-based NLP.
+A Python-based translation engine that converts English text into Arabic using the Azure Text Translation SDK.
+Designed for integration into business workflows, content localization pipelines, or multilingual communication systems, this engine provides fast, reliable, and scalable translation.

 ## Features